ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 - **DO NOT EVER PUBLISH UNSTABLE CHANGES (ie. not working modules) TO THE "/" (ROOT) FOLDER.
 Please PUBLISH IT TO "beta" FOLDER INSTEAD**

 - ProgMEM-CC - when you have time pls rename this to Impact For Miniblox (thanks! - TheM1ddleM1n)

+- maybe not so soon about the rename because i still have a lot of closed source dependancies that depent on the url staying the same